lonnie-nguyen/MovieTheater/README.md

 ./gradlew test
 ```
 ### Before running:
-1. Fork and clone this project on your local machine where you will be running it.
+1. Fork and clone this project on your local machine where you will be running it (if you have not already done so).
 2. Create an Input.txt file.
 For example:
 > R001 2
 >